ENTERTAINMENT CONNECTION MENTOR APPRENTICESHIP PROGRAM TUITIONS ACCOMMODATE PRESIDENT OBAMA’S EDUCATION BILL

 For students who want to learn to be a recording engineer, film director or radio host, the entertainment Connection extern programs are taught in one-on-one private sessions under the direct supervision of industry professionals.
 Students work on real-world projects and also go through a course curriculum.
 No experience is required and students can take classes part time during night or weekend sessions, training around a current job.

-“Mentoring the Recording Connection students who come into the studio and begin processing and doing stuff is the most rewarding thing.
+“Mentoring the Film Connection students who come into the studio and begin processing and doing stuff is the most rewarding thing.
 They’re actually involved in all aspects of the studio,” said program mentor, Donny Baker, also an engineer and producer.
-“Recording school alternative students don’t just learn to record, they learn the studio business.”
+“Film school alternative students don’t just learn to record, they learn the studio business.”